informatics-isi-edu/ermrest/user-doc/row-level-security.md

     DROP POLICY delete_all ON my_example;
     DROP POLICY select_all ON my_example;

-### Example 5: Check against webauthn context but not row data:
+### Example 5: Check against webauthn context but not row data, e.g. to emulate a table-level privilege using webauthn roles instead of PostgreSQL roles

     CREATE POLICY select_group
     ON my_example
         FOR SELECT
         USING ( 'g:f69e0a7a-99c6-11e3-95f6-12313809f035' = ANY ((SELECT _ermrest.current_attributes())) );

     CREATE POLICY select_user
     ON my_example
       FOR SELECT
       USING ( 'karlcz' = (SELECT _ermrest.current_client()) );

-### Example 6: Consider row-data in more complete example:
+### Example 6: Consider row-data in more complete example, assuming the table includes `owner` and `acl` columns of type `text` and `text[]`, respectively

     -- allow members of group to insert but enforce provenance of owner column CREATE POLICY insert_group